takagi/cl-ply/README.markdown

 # Cl-Ply

-A library to handle PLY file format which is known as the Polygon File Format or the Stanford Triangle Format in Common Lisp.
+Cl-ply is a library to handle PLY format which is also known as the Stanford Triangle Format.

 ## Example